microsoft/PowerShell-FeatureFlags/README.md

    from dependencies;
 2. it's familiar to most PowerShell developers.

-Alternate formats, such as Protocol Buffers, while being technically superior, have been excluded for the above reasons.
+Other formats, such as Protocol Buffers, while being technically superior, have been excluded for the above reasons.

 # Contributing